JonathanCollu/Robotics_project/README.md

 # TrashAway Robot
 This repository contains all the necessary material to train a PiCar-X to perform the task of "cleaning" a squared environment from cubes.
+The training of the agent is performed using Deep Reinforcement Learning on a simulated CoppeliaSim environment.

 ## Authors
 <a href="https://github.com/JonathanCollu">Jonathan Collu</a>, <a href="https://github.com/riccardomajellaro">Riccardo Majellaro</a>, <a href="https://github.com/IrinaMonaEpure">Irina Mona Epure</a>, <a href="https://github.com/diegobc11">Diego Barreiro</a> and <a href="https://github.com/jorgie007">Ayodele Adetunji</a>